 “As a defender you must make sure everything is in front of you.
 Walker got a bit carried away.”

 Further flack came from another former Arsenal man, (can you see a pattern emerging) as Martin Keown twisted the knife.
+He was so angry to the point that if he knows how to own a gun, then definitely he would have shot him.

 “Kyle Walker had a torrid time against Ukraine winger Yevhen Konoplyanka,” Keown told another Tottenham favourite the Daily Mail.